ethanniser/site/src/content/blog/error-categories-in-effect.md

 }
 ```

-However this doesn't work in Effect because javascript does not support multiple inheritance, and we are already extending the `TaggedError` class from Effect!
+However, this doesn't work in Effect, because javascript does not support multiple inheritance, and we are already extending the `TaggedError` class from Effect!
 We could _try_ to make an intermediate class that extends `TaggedError` that we can again extend from, but there's a small problem: the types for `TaggedError` are straight up [wizardy](https://github.com/Effect-TS/effect/blob/bda9ebd07abdac07a58cfc1d327e9b9cdfa83f8f/packages/effect/src/Schema.ts#L8806-L8816).
 Good luck making a fully functional generic wrapper for that.

 Good thing there is another way...

 ## Mixins (and composition) to the rescuse

 Mixins, despite their fancy name, are remarkably simple.
 They are basically functions that take in a class and return a new class.
-Surprisingly this is a pattern that has [a whole page to it's own](https://www.typescriptlang.org/docs/handbook/mixins.html) in the official typescript docs.
+Surprisingly, this is a pattern that has [a whole page to itself](https://www.typescriptlang.org/docs/handbook/mixins.html) in the official typescript docs.

 ```ts twoslash
 type Class<T = {}> = new (...args: any[]) => T;